zaydalameddine/Twitch/README.md

 # Twitch

+For this project I worked with two datasets described below.
+I used SQLite to query certain data from these datasets explained in SQLiteScript.
+I plotted the query results using Matplotlib and Pandas in Python.
+The code for this is found in PythonScript.

 [Twitch.tv](www.twitch.tv) is the world's leading video platform and community where millions of people and thousands of interests collide in a beautiful explosion of video games, pop culture, and conversation.

 - [x] [`stream.csv`](stream.csv)